 The Denton Campus

-The University’s high-rise residence halls and academic and administrative buildings dominate Denton’s skyline.
-Blended with these structures are historic buildings, including Old Main (the University’s first building) and the Little Chapel-in-the-Woods.
+The university’s high-rise residence, academic, and administrative buildings dominate Denton’s skyline.
+Blended with these structures are historic buildings, including Old Main (the university’s first building) and the Little Chapel-in-the-Woods.

 Known for its beauty and private college feel, the Denton campus features the Blagg-Huey Library, which is home to the nationally renowned TWU Woman’s Collection – the best concentration of resources on U.S. women in the Southwest.
-Wireless access is available across campus.
-The university also has several computer labs – including the MEGALAB – that offer the most up-to-date technology for students.
-TWU’s classroom technology improves the learning experience and simulates real-world conditions, ensuring student success in the classroom and the workplace.
-The Ann Stuart Science Complex includes the latest instructional technology and lab equipment for teaching and research in chemistry and biochemistry while the new 80,000-square foot Scientific Research Commons includes collaborative labs and a microscopy suite that support biology, physics, and nutrition & food sciences.
+The university is replete with modern technology and classrooms that offer creative approaches to teaching and learning.
+For example, the Ann Stuart Science Complex includes the latest instructional technology and lab equipment for teaching and research in chemistry and biochemistry while the new 80,000-square foot Scientific Research Commons includes collaborative labs and a microscopy suite that support biology, physics, and nutrition & food sciences.
 Woodcock Hall is home to the Woodcock Institute for the Advancement of Neurocognitive Research and Applied Practice among many diverse programs.
 The TWU Fitness and Recreation Center features a 30-foot indoor climbing wall with a 22-foot vertical rappelling station.
 The Redbud Theater is a 120-seat proscenium venue that showcases a variety of drama performances each year.
 The Student Union opened in spring 2020 in the renovated historic Hubbard Hall and offers the campus community opportunities for meetings, dining, and events beyond the classroom.

 The Dallas Center

 The TWU T. Boone Pickens Institute of Health Sciences – Dallas Center opened in February 2011, combining the university’s Parkland and Presbyterian sites in an eight-story 190,000-square-foot building in the heart of the Southwestern Medical District.